Festive cocktails aren’t just for Christmas – grab a bottle of prosecco and pour yourself a Clementine Mimosa to bring in the New Year!

 For a proper festive flourish, use a sharp paring knife to cut a spiral of the clementine rind before squeezing out the juice.
 You can then add this to the glass as a garnish!

-- Pour clementine juice roughly half way each of the flutes.
+Pour clementine juice roughly half way each of the flutes over the clementine peel.

 Pin it for later!